gmc-code/PC-Python/docs/turtle/turtle_pie_slices.rst

 Pie slices at a specified location
 ------------------------------------------

-| Adding a starting position, the centre of the circle for te pie slice, will provide some convenience.
+| Adding a starting position, the centre of the circle for the pie slice, will provide some convenience.
 | The ``draw_centered_pie_slice`` syntax is below:

 .. py:function:: draw_centered_pie_slice(t, centre=(0, 0), angle=0, radius=10, extent=360, penw=1, penc="black", fillc=None)